 If you prefer a structured approach and want to address multiple types of debts, consolidation could be a good fit.
 If you want a motivational strategy and have debts with varying balances, the snowball method might suit you.

-Summary: is debt consolidation a good idea?
+Is debt consolidation a good idea?

 Whether or not debt consolidation, as opposed to another method of debt management, is a good or bad idea for you will depend on your particular circumstances.